-For a population of approximately 275,000, Barbados offers a comprehensive range of educational institutions and training facilities.
-There are 71 public primary schools, 30 private primary schools, 4 public nursery schools, 22 public secondary schools, 7 government-assisted private secondary schools, 2 public special schools, 2 private special schools, 1 teachers' training institute, 1 management training institute, 1 medical transcription training facility, and 3 tertiary level institutions.
-These include the Barbados Community College (BCC), the Medical Transcription Training Centre, the Samuel Jackman Prescod Polytechnic (SJPP), and the Cave Hill Campus of the University of the West Indies.
+For a population of approximately 277,000, Barbados offers a comprehensive range of educational institutions and training facilities.
+There are 69 public primary schools, 23 private primary schools, 4 public nursery schools, 22 public secondary schools, 7 government-assisted private secondary schools, 2 public special schools, 2 private special schools, 1 teachers' training institute, 1 management training institute and 3 tertiary level institutions.
+These include the Barbados Community College (BCC), the Samuel Jackman Prescod Polytechnic (SJPP), and the Cave Hill Campus of the University of the West Indies.
 The Barbados Institute of Management and Productivity (BIMAP) offers management training and also has a student exchange programme in place.

 The island is therefore ideally placed to offer the regional and international community high calibre education and training services.

 Barbados is well known for providing training for English as a foreign language (EFL) for countries such as Guadeloupe, Martinique, Venezuela and Colombia.

 In addition to language training, our institutions provide training in hospitality studies, technical and vocational training, teachers' training, other professional management training and other specialist services.